 On March 12, 2018, the United States Patent and Trademark Office issued a final written decision on a third-party petition challenging the 268 patent, and it invalidated all of the asserted claims.
 All asserted claims have now been invalidated by the United States Patent and Trademark Office.
 TQ Delta filed notices of appeal from the final written decisions adverse to it.
 On May 9, 2019, the United States Court of Appeals for the Federal Circuit affirmed the invalidity of the 430 patent and the 412 patent.
 On July 10, 2019, the United States Court of Appeals for the Federal Circuit affirmed the invalidity of the asserted claims of the 404 patent.
-On July 15, 2019, the United States Court of Appeals for the Federal Circuit affirmed the invalidity of the invalidity of the asserted claims of the 268 patent.
-On November 22, 2019, the United States Court of Appeals for the Federal Circuit affirmed the invalidity of the asserted claims of the 268 patent.
-On November 22, 2019, the United States Court of Appeals for the Federal Circuit reversed the invalidity finding on the 243 patent and the 158 patent, and then, on March 29, 2020, denied a petition for panel rehearing as to those findings.
+On July 15, 2019, the United States Court of Appeals for the Federal Circuit affirmed the invalidity of the asserted claims of the 268 patent.
+On November 22, 2019, the United States Court of Appeals for the Federal Circuit affirmed the invalidity finding on the 243 patent and the 158 patent, and then, on March 29, 2020, denied a petition for panel rehearing as to those findings.
 On April 13, 2021, the Court lifted the stay, and the case is proceeding on the 243 patent and the 158 patent.
-On July 27, 2023, the United States Patent and Trademark Office confirmed the challenged claims of the 243 patent.
+On April 23 and April 26, 2021, the United States Patent and Trademark Office issued orders granting requests for ex parte reexamination of, respectively, the 243 patent and the 158 patent, but on July 27, 2023, the United States Patent and Trademark Office confirmed the challenged claims of the 243 patent.
 In a proposed supplemental report, TQ Delta's damages expert contends that TQ Delta is entitled to \$251 million in damages.